 All over America, Camino pilgrims celebrate St. James Day in different ways.
-In the Bay Area, there’s an annual celebration with a potluck lunch.
-This year it was held on Saturday, July 23rd in Belmont, California.
+In the Bay Area, there are celebration potlucks and hikes.
+In 2016 it was held in Belmont, California.

 I wasn’t at the event this year because I was immersing myself in yoga, but I attended the feast last year and was amazed at the attendees culinary talents and passion for Spanish food.
 Pilgrims know how to potluck!
 Just take a look of the potluck spread at a NorCal APOC chapter event earlier this year.

 The star of the dessert table is always the Tarta de Santiago (Galician) or Torta de Santiago (Spanish).
 Because it’s made with almond flour it’s gluten free!
 Here’s a brief history of the desert and somewhat complicated recipe from La Tienda.
 If you don’t have time to grind marcona almonds and separate egg yolks, here’s an easier version.

 Finely ground almonds or almond meal is available at most supermarkets; look for Bob’s Red Mill (www.bobsredmill.com) or other brands.

 |Butter (for the pan)|

 |1¼||cups granulated sugar|